 Your Options When a Flight Time Won’t Work

 So, you’ve booked a flight and just received a notification that the airline has changed the departure or arrival time.
 This can be frustrating, especially if the new schedule doesn’t fit your plans.
-But fear not, there are options available to you when a flight time won’t work.

 1. Contact the Airline

 The first step is to reach out to the airline and express your concerns about the schedule change.
 In many cases, they will be willing to accommodate your needs and offer alternative options.
-Explain your situation and see if they can rebook you on a different flight that better suits your schedule.

 2. Know Your Rights